 From Library Catalogue Plus look at the options at the side of the page and click on ‘eBook’ in the ‘Format’ section to limit the results to eBooks.
 Click on ‘Get full text’ to open the eBook.

 How do I find newspapers?

-Go to All Databases listing and filter to newspapers.
-Nexis UK includes the text of all of the main English language newspapers (regional, national, international), plus non-english language sources too.
-You can search current up-to-date stories or do more historical searches.
+Go to the All Databases listing select 'Filter listing' then 'Newspapers'.
+Nexis UK includes the text of the main English language newspapers (regional, national, international), plus non-English language sources too.
+You can search current news or do more historical searches.
 Some UK titles date back to 1985; international titles vary.
-You can also access archives of historical newspapers
+You can also access archives of some historical newspapers

 Can the Library help me to improve my writing style and provide advice on other academic skills?

 If you would like help with your writing style, the Academic Language Support Service offer workshops which might take place within your modules or which you can sign up to attend separately.
 You can also visit Learn module LUA001: Study Skills for some useful tips and guidance on a range of other academic skills.

 How can I get help with referencing?
 (Criminology, Sociology and Social Policy students)

 Criminology, Sociology and Social Policy uses the American Psychological Association (APA) referencing style in all student work assessed by the Department.

 A basic 7th edition APA referencing guidelines document is available from the Departmental Learn site.
 For more information, see the APA website at http://www.apastyle.org/index.aspx.

 There is further guidance on this style from Cite them right online as well as a pdf guide provided by the Library: https://.lboro.ac.uk/services/library/student/learningsupport/referencesand citations/.
 London students should check which style they should use with their module leader or supervisor.